What are the tensions in North Kosovo all about? – DW – 12/14/2022

-The ethnic Serbs of Kosovo thoroughly distrusts the government in Pristina, which is underpinned by the fact that special police units are regularly sent into the northern area, allegedly to fight crime.
+The ethnic Serbs of Kosovo distrust the government in Pristina, which is underpinned by the fact that special police units are regularly sent into the northern area, allegedly to fight crime.

 What sparked the current tensions?

-Now, once again, Serbs in North Kosovo are on the barricades, a tried and tested practice.
-They have organized online groups, and can bring the region to a halt within minutes, blocking roads and border crossings — at present they are protesting against the arrest of a former police officer suspected of terrorism.
+Now, once again, Serbs in North Kosovo are stepping up their protests.
+They have organized online groups, and can bring the region to a halt within minutes, blocking roads and border crossings.
+Their current protest is at against the arrest of a former police officer suspected of terrorism.
 The Kosovo prosecutor's office accuses him of having carried out a bomb attack on the premises of the election commission in North Mitrovica.

 The Serbs wanted to prevent local elections that became necessary in the north after all ethnic Serbs resigned from Kosovo's state institutions in early November.
 They withdrew from both parliament and government and all four mayors in North Kosovo resigned.
 Several hundred Serb police officers left the Kosovo police force, and Serb judges stopped going to work.

-This boycott was a reaction to Kosovo Prime Minister Albin Kurti's plan bring in new license plate regulations: The aim was to ban plates issued by the Serbian authorities and to swap them for Kosovo plates.
-As far as Kurti was concerned, it was a matter of principle because Serbia does not accept Kosovo license plates but for Serbian President Vucic and the Kosovo Serbs, it was preparation for "ethnic cleansing."
+This boycott was a reaction to Kosovo Prime Minister Albin Kurti's plan to introduce new license plate regulations: The aim was to ban plates issued by the Serbian authorities and to swap them for Kosovo plates.
+As far as Kurti was concerned, it was a matter of principle because Serbia does not accept Kosovo license plates.
+For Serbian President Aleksandar Vucic and the Kosovo Serbs, it was preparation for "ethnic cleansing."

-The introduction of new license plates has been put on hold for now, as have the local elections, probably because of pressure from the EU and the US.
+The introduction of new license plates has been put on hold for now, as have the local elections, as a result of pressure from the EU and the United States.

 Could Serbia send troops?

-Though it is unlikely that Serbia would actually send them, President Vucic has put troops on "heightened readiness" several times in recent years, and ordered them almost to the border with Kosovo.
+Though it is unlikely that Serbia would actually deploy them, Vucic has put troops on "heightened readiness" several times in recent years.
 This month, Belgrade said it was close to asking for security forces to be stationed on the territory of Kosovo.

 That is a possibility provided for in UN Security Council Resolution 1244 adopted in 1999, after a de facto surrender by Serbia.
 It allows for a few hundred law enforcement officers to be sent to Kosovo — but only if the KFOR international peacekeeping mission agrees.